Nazeim/docs.wavesplatform/docs/en/waves-node/how-to-install-a-node/how-to-install-a-node.md

 ### SBT Package

 You can install Waves node from your own DEB or JAR package.
 Such package can be built from Waves node source files (from Git repository) by means of SBT (Scala Build Tool).
-For details, see [Installing from Source (Building SBT)](/en/waves-node/how-to-build-and-test-a-node.md) article.
+For details, see [Install from Source (Building SBT)](/en/waves-node/how-to-build-and-test-a-node.md) article.

 ### Clouds